 - Testing landing pages

-The CAC metric is crucial for companies to understand in order to optimize their investments in everything listed above.
-Tracking CAC can also reveal how effective your tactics or strategies are.
+When you calculate customer acquisition cost, you better understand how to optimize your investments across everything listed above.
+Tracking customer acquisition costs can also reveal how effective your tactics or strategies are.

-If you’re spending a lot of money on Google PPC ads but you’re not converting new customers, then perhaps you should spend more time on your social media and content marketing strategy, or put more effort into SEO.
+If you’re spending a lot of money on Google PPC ads, for example, but you’re not converting new customers, then perhaps you should spend more time on your social media and content marketing strategy instead, or put more effort into SEO.

-Reducing the cost to acquire customers helps your company grow and increase its profit margins.
+Reducing the cost to attract new customers helps your company grow and increase its profit margins.

-But CAC doesn’t exist in a vacuum on its own…
+But customer acquisition cost doesn’t exist in a vacuum on its own…

 It’s directly related to the lifetime value of your customers.